 Westboro Tennis and Swim Club has adopted and supports the USTA guidelines for Junior Tennis Development.
 These guidelines dictate the use of different tennis balls and court size combinations to teach juniors.
 Our progression is generally from Red Ball, to Orange Ball, to Green Ball and finally to traditional tennis balls.
-The concept of the progression is that each colored ball has difference bounce properties to facilitate rallying and learning to hit more quickly in order to allow children to have more fun while playing.
+The concept of the progression is that each colored ball has different bounce properties, to facilitate rallying and learning to hit more quickly in order to allow children to have more fun while playing.
 While this is a general format, some classes may differ due to coaches discretion and class composition.
 The maximum ratio of students to instructors is 6 to 1 unless otherwise noted.Questions?
 Contact Chris Roginski

-Student start to develop basic essential skills – handling and swinging racket, throwing, rolling and catching.
+Students start to develop basic essential skills – handling and swinging a racket, throwing, rolling and catching a ball.
 Students will focus on basic movements: running, jumping and balance.
-The main goal of the class is to develop body control using tennis based activities and to have fun!
+The main goal of the class is to develop body control using tennis-based activities and to have fun!
 The maximum ratio of student to instructor is 4 to 1.

 Quick Start: Red Stage 1 (Ages 6-8)

-Players will be using a 36’ court and Red balls.
+Players will be using a 36’ court and Red Balls.
 Basic stroke shape will be introduced along with proper movement and recovery.
 Students will focus on receiving and sending the ball as well as developing overall agility.
 Players will work together in cooperative activities.
-Players will be introduced to competitive situations using skill based tasks performed in teams.
-Students will learn match format and scoring.
+Players will be introduced to competitive situations using skill-based tasks performed in teams.
+The maximum student to instructor ratio is 4 to 1.

 Quick Start: Red Stage 2 (Ages 6-8)

-Players will be introduced to 60' court and the Orange ball.
-Student will focus on developing correct swing patterns.
+Players will be introduced to the 60' court and the Orange Ball.
+Students will focus on developing correct swing patterns.
 Consistency and footwork are emphasized.
 The concept of spinning the ball will be introduced.
 Students will learn match format and scoring with Match Play.

 Green Ball Beginners will learn basic form and stroke mechanics.
 The main goal is to establish form and timing of all major shots.
 Basic footwork will be emphasized as well.